 - Become and remain well-informed regarding basic legal principles applicable to area(s) of practice, attending training conferences as needed or requested by supervising attorney(s).

-- Willingness and ability to perform some duties in health care settings, including but not limited to holding office hours to meet with clients on-site at our healthcare partners.
+- Willingness and ability to perform some duties in non-traditional settings, including but not limited to holding office hours to meet with clients on-site at shelters, law enforcement agencies, in the criminal justice system, or in other victim-serving settings.

 - Other duties as assigned.